samuelgsousa/samuelgsousa/README.md

 - 📫 How to reach me **samuel.sousa.rt@gmail.com**

-- 📄 Know about my experiences: I started my career as a Web developer a year ago and have been working as a freelancer during this time, developing projects using HTML5, CSS3, Bootstrap, JavaScript (ES6), jQuery, and JSON.](I started my career as a Web developer a year ago and have been working as a freelancer during this time, developing projects using HTML5, CSS3, Bootstrap, JavaScript (ES6), jQuery, and JSON.)
+- 📄 Know about my experiences: I started my career as a Web developer a year ago and have been working as a freelancer.
+During this time, I developed complete web solutions, including a functional social network project (ScoreCraft) and a job listing system.
+Proficient in both frontend and backend technologies, I am looking for new opportunities to apply my skills and grow professionally.

 <h3 align="left">Connect with me:</h3>
 <p align="left">